 Anslut till seminariet från PC, Mac, Linux, iOS eller Android via Zoom

-The PhD defence can be accessed through Zoom, and it will open shortly before 10:00.
+The seminar can be accessed through Zoom, and it will open shortly before 10:30.
 We would kindly ask you to keep the video off and mute the microphone during the seminar.
 At the end of the session there will be an opportunity to ask questions through Zoom.
-In case there will be any updates about the event, these will be posted on this website
+In case there will be any updates about the event, these will be posted on this website.

 Georgios Mademlis är doktorand vid forskargruppen Elmaskiner och kraftelektronik

 Opponent är Professor Josep Pou, Nanyang Technological University (NTU), Singapore

 Examinator är bitr Professor Ola Carlson vid forskargruppen Elnät och komponenter

 The need for inverters with ever increasing power density and efficiency has recently become the driving factor for research in various fields.
 Increasing the operating voltage of the whole drive system and utilizing newly developed SiC power switches can contribute towards this goal.
 Offshore renewable power generation, such as tidal power, is a typical application where the increase of operating voltage can be highly beneficial.
 The ongoing electrification of transportation calls also for high power electric powertrains with high power density, where SiC technology has key advantages.

 In the first part of the thesis, suitable control schemes for inverters in synchronous machine drive systems are derived.
 A properly designed Maximum Power Point Tracking algorithm for kite-based tidal power systems is presented.
 The speed and torque of this new tidal power generation system varies periodically and the inverter control needs to be able to handle this variable power profile.
 Experimental verification of the developed control is conducted on a 35 kVA laboratory emulator of the tidal power generation unit.